samadeusfp/PRETSA/README.md

 - NumPy (http://www.numpy.org)
 - AnyNode (https://anytree.readthedocs.io/en/latest/)

-We did run our algorithm only with Python 3.
+We did run our algorithm only with Python 3, so we can not guarantee that it works with Python 2.

 ## How to run PRETSA